Gender Equality and Diversity

 Chunghwa Telecom now applies “Employees Performance Evaluation Guidelines” which are utilized in the evaluation of employee performance to develop the corporate culture where employees, customers, shareholders, and the Company will all be winners.
 Supervision will be provided for underperforming employees who will be guided until the appropriate improvement has been made and they are back on track.

 Chunghwa Telecom conducts performance appraisal at three different levels: entry-level staff, entry and mid-level managers, and senior managers.
 Performance appraisal involves a series of face-to-face discussions between employees and line managers at the beginning of a year to set personal goals, and also at mid-year and years end to evaluate the degree of employee contribution to Company performance.
 During these sessions, managers also discuss career plans and suggest courses relevant to the future career of each employee.
 Performance bonuses and employee remuneration are tied to performance.

 A Competitive Compensation System

 We have a “Compensation Committee” in place to ensure that compensation for the best talent is competitive.
 In addition, the Company has a transparent system for sharing business performance with its employees.
 Compensation for executive management has been standardized and details are disclosed publicly in the annual reports.
 The Company offers equal compensation for all entry-level employees of the same grade.
 Those who possess relevant skills and work experience may have compensation evaluated based on educational background, career experience, expertise, and professional qualifications.
 Under no circumstances will compensation ever be determined by gender or racial differences.
-The median employee compensation of all employees (except for CEO) is NT$ 1,307 thousand in 2019, while the mean employee compensation of all employees (except for CEO) is NT$ 1,254 thousand in 2019.
-The ratios of different employee levels are as followed:
+The median employee compensation of all employees (except for CEO) is NT$ 1,299 thousand in 2020, while the mean employee compensation of all employees (except for CEO) is NT$ 1,270 thousand in 2020.
+The gender gap between employees are as followed: